-Dosage Rates (scoop inside can is 1 tablespoon)
+Dosage Rates (scoop inside the jar is 1 tablespoon)

-Sink / Bath Tub / Shower -1 tablespoon of Bio-Clean mixed with 1-pint water
+Sink / Bath Tub / Shower -1 Tablespoon of Bio-Clean mixed with 1 pint of water

-Floor Drain – 3 Tablespoons of Bio-Clean mixed with 3 pints water
+Floor Drain – 3 Tablespoons of Bio-Clean mixed with 3 pints of water

-Garbage Disposal – 1 Tablespoon Bio-Clean mixed with 1-pint water (while pouring into disposal turn on and quickly shut off so mixture gets thrown onto side walls where food particles accumulate)
+Garbage Disposal – 1 Tablespoon Bio-Clean mixed with 1 pint of water (while pouring into disposal turn on and quickly shut off so mixture gets thrown onto side walls where food particles accumulate)